-Having been spun off from Poste Italiane's capital, BancoPosta Ring-fenced Capital has its own assets and legal relationships dedicated exclusively to meeting the obligations that arise out of conducting postal banking activities and is the parameter for the application of the Bank of Italy's regulations on the prudential supervision of such activities.
+Having been spun off from Poste Italiane's capital, BancoPosta Ring-Fenced Capital has its own assets and legal relationships dedicated exclusively to meeting the obligations that arise out of conducting postal banking activities and is the parameter for the application of the Bank of Italy's Provisions on the prudential supervision of such activities.

-The separation of the capital of BancoPosta Ring-fenced Capital from Poste Italiane's remaining capital - with Poste Italiane continuing to remain a unitary entity that has a corporate status whereby responsibilities are incumbent upon the governing bodies of Poste Italiane itself - has effects at legal and equity level, as well as on its organizational, managerial, and control structure.
-BancoPosta Ring-fenced Capital is consequently able to meet the obligations of keeping an appropriate level of capitalization to cover risk, as well as to operate in keeping with relevant regulations, including Supervisory Regulations.
+The separation of the capital of BancoPosta Ring-Fenced Capital from Poste Italiane's remaining capital - with Poste Italiane continuing to remain a unitary entity that has a corporate status whereby responsibilities are incumbent upon the governing bodies of Poste Italiane itself - has effects at legal and equity level, as well as on its organisational, managerial, and control structure.
+BancoPosta Ring-fenced Capital is consequently able to meet the obligations of keeping an appropriate level of capitalisation to cover risk, as well as to operate in keeping with relevant regulations, including Supervisory Provisions.
 The assets and legal relationships transferred to BancoPosta Ring-fenced Capital are allocated to the unit exclusively by Poste Italiane, without any contribution by third parties.

-The rules for organizing, managing and controlling how BancoPosta Ring-fenced Capital operates are contained in the ad hoc "BancoPosta Ring-fenced Capital Regulations", which were approved at the same extraordinary Shareholders' Meeting on April 14, 2011.
-These rules were more recently amended by the Shareholders' Meeting in extraordinary session on July 31, 2015 and ultimately on May 29, 018, and may be consulted on the Company's website at (www.posteitaliane.it).
+The rules for organising, managing and controlling how BancoPosta Ring-fenced Capital operates are contained in the ad hoc "BancoPosta Ring-Fenced Capital Regulations", which were approved at the same extraordinary Shareholders' Meeting on 14 April 2011.
+These rules were more recently amended by the Shareholders' Meeting in extraordinary session on 31 July 2015 and ultimately on 29 May 2018, and may be viewed on the Company's website (www.posteitaliane.it).

-5. Information on the ownership structure (pursuant to article 123-bis, paragraph 1, TUF) as at the date of this Report
+5. Information on the ownership structure (pursuant to Article 123-bis, section 1 of the TUF) as at the date of this Report

-5.1 Share capital structure (pursuant to article 123-bis, paragraph 1, letter a), TUF)
+5.1 Share capital structure (pursuant to Article 123-bis, section 1, letter a of the TUF)

 Poste Italiane's share capital exclusively consists of ordinary registered and fully paid-up shares with voting rights at both ordinary and extraordinary Shareholders' Meetings.
-At the end of 2020 (and as at the date of this Report), Poste Italiane's share capital amounted to Euros 1,306,110,000.00, divided into 1,306,110,000 ordinary shares of no par value, which are listed on the MTA stock exchange.
+At the end of 2021 (and as at the date of this Report), Poste Italiane's share capital amounted to \in 1,306,110,000.00, divided into 1,306,110,000 ordinary shares of no par value, which are listed on the MTA stock exchange.
+There are no other types of shares (preferential, multiple vote, savings, convertible, or any other type) with or without voting rights, nor convertible bonds or warrants issued by the Company that entitle holders to the right to subscribe new stocks.

-5.2 Significant shareholdings (pursuant to article 123-bis, paragraph 1, letter c), TUF), shareholder agreements (pursuant to article 123-bis, paragraph 1, letter g), TUF), and management and coordination activities (pursuant to article 2497 ff., as amended, Italian Civil Code)
+5.2 Significant shareholdings (pursuant to Article 123-bis, section 1, letter c, TUF), shareholder agreements (pursuant to Article 123-bis, section 1, letter g, TUF), and management and coordination activities (pursuant to Article 2497 ff., as amended, Italian Civil Code)